-- Sustainable Places where we reduce emissions and restore and better connect biodiversity - Liveable Places where we can live better, healthier lives - Productive Places where we have a greener, fairer, and more inclusive well-being economy - Distinctive Places where we recognise and work with our assets
+- Sustainable Places where we reduce emissions and restore and better connect biodiversity - Liveable Places where we can live better, healthier lives - Productive Places where we have a greener, fairer, and more inclusive well-being economy

-The draft NPF4 also outlines strategic development across five areas of Scotland.
+The Revised Draft NPF4 also outlines strategic development across five areas of Scotland.
 The SEStran region is located within both the 'central urban transformation' and 'southern sustainability' areas of the plan.
 The former's interventions aim to improve urban accessibility and pioneer low-carbon, resilient urban living within the region; whilst the latter aspires to create a network of low carbon towns which strengthens resilience and decarbonises connectivity.
 Related transport based, location specific actions to achieve the above objectives within these areas include: